 Wholesale Distributors: 7 Tips on Finding a Wholesale Vendor for Your Shop

-Whether through an online marketplace or a physical store, selling products as a retailer can be a viable idea.
-However, after establishing your shop concept, you face a big hurdle – finding suitable wholesalers for your shop.
+Whether through an online store or a brick and mortar outlet, selling products as a retailer can be a viable business.
+However, after establishing your shop concept, you face a big hurdle—finding wholesale distributors for your store.

-Unless you happen to own a factory, you’ll find this to be no easy feat.
-The whole concept of wholesale distribution can often turn out to be a nightmare, from finding and vetting suppliers to establishing a working rapport.
+Unless you are experienced with wholesale distribution, you’ll find this to be no easy feat.
+From finding and vetting suppliers to establishing a good relationship with them, the whole process can be daunting to a small business.
 If you are feeling overwhelmed, give yourself some mental comfort because we’ve got you covered.

 - What Are Wholesale Distributors?